Rhinoplasty Salt Lake City & Riverton, Utah

 This page will give you a thorough background on functional and cosmetic rhinoplasty in Riverton and Salt Lake City, Utah.
 If you have specific questions about facial plastic surgery, don’t hesitate to reach out to us at 801-506-6344 or schedule a consultation through the contact form.

 Rhinoplasty’s Cosmetic and Medical Goals

 With rhinoplasty, Dr. Gale achieves symmetry, balance and facial harmony for patients seeking cosmetic solutions.
 But a portion of all rhinoplasty patients need surgery due to physical issues like a deviated septum, injuries, deformities and other sinus problems.

 Fellowship trained in sleep surgery as well as facial reconstructive surgery, Dr. Gale performs many functional rhinoplasties to improve breathing.
-These surgeries may involve skeletofacial and airway reconstruction procedures.
+These rhinoplasty surgeries may involve skeletofacial and airway reconstruction procedures.